JOHNSON MEMORIAL HEALTH IS PREPARED

 Johnson Memorial Health continues to treat COVID-19 patients here at the hospital.
 We have a plan in place for patient surge, pandemic events and other emergencies.
 We actively participate in infection control efforts and regional patient safety coalitions.
 These networks serve us well in responding to any public health emergency across the health care continuum in partnership with federal, state, and local agencies.

 We urge our patients to take an active role in the prevention of all contagious diseases, including COVID-19.
-Actions everyone can take include social distancing, staying home, traveling only for needs such as groceries, the pharmacy, fuel, essential jobs and urgent medical care.
 For additional information, we recommend utilizing the Indiana State Department of Health’s dedicated webpage or CDC guidance to learn more.
 We also urge you to follow state and local announcements and our social media channels.

 This Resource Center also will be updated regularly as more information becomes available.